 Score: 4.7 / 5

-Webflow's operating principle is something along the lines of "build for free/pay for hosting".
+Webflow's operating principle is something along the lines of 'build for free/pay for hosting'.
 The San Francisco-based service allows you to create two projects and publish them on Webflow subdomains for free; beyond that, you'll need to crack open your wallet.

-|Free||Website Basic||Website CMS|
+|Starter||Website Basic||Website CMS|

 |Free of ads|

-WordPress has been challenged on several occasions, coming out ahead at each juncture, however, Webflow seems to be making the most convincing claim to usurpation of the CMS throne to date.
+WordPress has been challenged on several occasions, coming out ahead at each juncture, however, Webflow seems to be making the most convincing claim to the usurpation of the CMS throne to date.

-Apart from that, since Webflow is a mix of CMS and site builder, it doesn't really have many parallels with other services, or, at the very least, not enough to be called a rival to them (or vice versa).
+Apart from that, seeing as Webflow is a mix between CMS and site builder, it doesn't really have many parallels with other services, or, at the very least, not enough to be called a rival to them (or vice versa).
 For those without any interest in coding or web design, a number of easier to use site builders are available, the most prominent of which being the top performer from our sample, Wix.